 2. Accident

-The Accident portion of the catastrophic health insurance policy is designed to provide protection around those accidental things that occur and rack up big medical bills.
+The Accident portion of the catastrophic health insurance policy is designed to provide protection around those accidental things that occur and rack up big medical bills from emergency services.
 Think broken legs from crazy mountain bike crashes or falling off of your roof while hanging the Christmas lights.
 These things can result in large Emergency Room bills or even hospitalizations.

 The Hospital Indemnity portion of this catastrophic health insurance policy is designed to help cover deductibles and coinsurance costs incurred with either of your first two line items.
-This will pay you a flat dollar amount per day that your in the hospital or even for surgery.
+This will pay you a flat dollar amount per day that you're in the hospital or even for surgery.
+It is a limited benefit plan that can have a big effect on your out of pocket spending.

 How Are Claims Paid?

-The Critical Illness and Accident portions of the policy generally work off of a deductible amount being paid by the insured first.
+The Critical Illness and Accident portions of this health insurance coverage generally work off of a deductible amount being paid by the insured first.
 At that point, the remainder of the coverage is going to be split between the insurance company and the patient based off of a coinsurance provision.
 That means after the deductible is satisfied, the insurance company will pay 70%, 80%, 90%, etc of the remaining billable amount up to the policy maximum.
 The other 30%, 20%, 10%, etc is ultimately the responsibility of the insured.

 Remember that Hospital Indemnity portion of the policy we mentioned above?
 This is where it comes into play.
 Since it pays a flat dollar amount per day in the hospital or for surgery, those funds can be applied both the deductible and coinsurance costs incurred by the patient.
 If the policy plan is robust enough, the total bill could potentially be covered by the indemnity plan for you.